jenkinsci/customizable-header-plugin/README.md

 Optionally an additional title can be shown after a separator.
 This can contain html (sanitized with owasp), e.g. to include a link to some other site.
 Css already takes care to make the link properly styled.

-## Application links
+## Application links and Favorites
 The plugin allows to configure additional links that are accessible via a button to the left of the logo.
-These links will open in a new window.
+When the [Favorite Plugin](https://plugins.jenkins.io/favorite) is installed, your personal favorites will be added as well to this menu.

 ![App Links](/docs/pics/app-links.png)<br/>